-- 1. Data Transfer of connected JB Instruments to a cloud storage. - 2.
-Remote Access via JB Technicians to remotely check the instrument state and adapt acquisition parameters. - 3.
-Live Monitoring of instrument vitals via a web page that allows quick checking of the device state. - 4.
-Enhanced connectivity via WIFI, Mobile Internet and LAN.
+1. Data Transfer of connected JB Instruments to a cloud storage.

+2. Remote Access via JB Technicians to remotely check the instrument state and adapt acquisition parameters.

+3. Live Monitoring of instrument vitals via a web page that allows quick checking of the device state.

+4. Enhanced connectivity via WIFI, Mobile Internet and LAN.
 All three connectivity options depend on the availability of infrastructure on site.

-Optionally connect the internal LAN cable to the LAN port of the embedded computer.
-This LAN cable is only available if the instrument was equipped with an optional IP67 external LAN socket.

-Optionally plug in the mobile network modem to the black double stacked USB socket of the embedded computer.
-Use the upper port for the mobile modem and the bottom port for the data cable connection.
-Avoid bending of the USB-plugs.

-Optionally wire the U.FL connector of the external WIFI antenna to the small U.FL socket on the edge of the embedded computer.